 I admit, howsoever, it takes a lot to be motivated by successful people.
-People who have carved out a niche for themselves, ranging from the ladders of a millionaire to billionaire, or people who have achieved their own set of tranquility.
+People who have carved out a niche for themselves, ranging from the ladders of a millionaire to billionaire, or people who have achieved their own set of tranquillity.
 Each living with their own set of rule.

 A very simple rule indeed.

 Do what you want to do.
 Be what you aspire to be.